 A term that allows a business to wiggle out of its obligations under a contract whenever it likes and without any penalty will potentially cause a great imbalance between the parties.
 However, it would be OK if a consumer understands how they'll be affected and is given reasonable notice, or if the term is permitted by law, like a limitation on liability for recreational services.

 For example, a clause along the lines of the following would potentially be unfair: "We may at any time and without notice and at our absolute discretion suspend or disconnect your service."
 It would be better if the term included a reason for possible termination, like fraudulent or illegal use of a service.

-A term that allows one party to cancel the contract
+2. Allows one party to cancel the contract

 A term that: